wacncontent/CustomizeTool/removeCommentOutput2/includes/backup-install-agent.md

-## Download, install, and register the Azure Backup agent
+## Download, install, and register the Azure Backup Agent

 After creating the Azure Backup vault, an agent should be installed on each of your Windows machines (Windows Server, Windows client, System Center Data Protection Manager server, or Azure Backup Server machine) that enables back up of data and applications to Azure.